The page is being edited.

 Camera body

-I started on my adventures in “proper” photography many years ago when I bought a Zenit 3m single lens reflex camera with a 50mm f3.5 lens.
-This was later replaced with a Yashica FX-D. I say “proper” photography because with these cameras you had to look after focusing and exposure, I also started doing my own developing and printing.
-I then spent several years with compact film cameras before moving to a compact digital camera when my required mega pixel count was available at my price point.
+I started on my adventures in proper photography many years ago when I bought a Zenit 3m single lens reflex camera with a 50mm f3.5 lens.
+This was later replaced with a Yashica FX-D. I say proper photography because with these cameras you had to look after focusing and exposure, I also started doing my own developing and printing.
+When the children came along I then spent several years with compact film cameras before moving to a compact digital camera when my required mega pixel count was available at my price point – 2 megapixels at £200.

-On Christmas Day 2009 I got a Canon 1000D with kit lens and so got back into what could be called proper photography.
-I guess this is where photography became a hobby again and not just a means to get a record of events.
+On Christmas Day 2009 the children bought me a Canon 1000D with kit lens and so I got back into what could be called proper photography.
+I guess this is where photography became a hobby again and not just a means to get a record of events and children.

-Christmas Day 2010 brought along the Canon EF-S 55-250mm lens allowing me to get much more into wildlife photography.
-I was impressed with this lens when I borrowed a Canon EF 70-200 f4 L lens and found the results with the EF-S lens were as good as, if not better, than the EF L lens.
+The 1000D came with the 18-55mm kit lens and Christmas Day 2010 brought along the Canon EF-S 55-250mm lens allowing me to get much more into wildlife photography.
+I was impressed with this lens.
+When I borrowed a Canon EF 70-200 f4 L lens I found the results with the EF-S lens were as good as, if not better, than the EF L lens.

 The 1000D body was replaced with a Canon 7D with Compact Flash cards.
 This was later replaced with the Canon 7D MkII and the Sigma 150-500mm replaced with a Sigma 150-600mm Contemporary and 1.4x teleconverter thanks to a trip to the Photographic Show at the NEC.
 I only used the teleconverter a couple of times because when it was on the 7D MkII the viewfinder was quite dark and the auto-focus poor.

 Along the way the 18-55mm kit lens was replaced with the Canon EF-S 17-55mm f2.8 lens which gives excellent results.
 An EF-S 24mm f2.8 pancake lens was added.
 With this lens the camera is comparatively compact.
 A Canon EF 50mm f1.8 was also added.
-Back in the days of full frame film cameras this would have been my usual lens but on the crop-sensor 7Ds I found it a bit too long for frequent in-door use.
+Back in the days of full frame film cameras this would have been my usual lens but on the crop-sensor 7Ds I found it a bit too long for frequent in-door use, the 24mm was better.

 I had also ventured into macro photography and had a set of Polaroid Auto Focus Macro Extension Tubes.
 I still have them but the need for them was reduced when I bought the Sigma 105mm f2.8 Macro lens.
 Quite soon the performance of the macro lens was improved by getting a Neewar Ring Flash.
 The lens came with 2 lens hoods.
 On a full frame camera only one would be used but on a crop-sensor camera like the 7D you could use both together.
 I then realised that the ring flash adaptors could be screwed onto the crop-sensor hood so the flash could be easily clipped on and off that instead of the adaptor being screwed to the front of the lens.